calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 [Bianca Williams: Sprinter says 'I've never had to experience anything like this'](https://www.bbc.co.uk/sport/athletics/53305712)
 > Officers from the Directorate of Professional Standards have reviewed both footage from social media, and the body-worn video of the officers, and are satisfied that there is no concern around the officers' conduct.

+Personal guide
+Poletics and Religion should not be discussed at school These will likely alienate people

+> Normal people communicate to align, nerds communicate to peer review Josha Bach

+Mobile phones
+Put your phones away and/or turn them off

 Rules
 -----

 Why do rules exist?

+Code of conduct

 Storys from my first role as an NQT